-- o Ensure all early education programs provide access to qualified ASL Interpreters, deaf educators and mentors, or other appropriate communication methods for D/HH children. - Promote the integration of ASL and Deaf Mentors into early childhood education programs to ensure language access from the start of a child's academic journey.
+- Ensure all early education programs provide access to qualified ASL interpreters, deaf educators, or other appropriate communication methods for D/HH, D/B, and D/HH+ children. - Promote the integration of ASL into early childhood education programs to ensure language access from the start of a child's academic journey.